GerardoCendejas/AGaVE/README.md

 ## Requirements

+### Hardware

+- 16GB of memory

+### Software

+- Linux operating system

-In order to install and use (Name) you need to have installed some version of conda, we recommend the miniconda distribution.
+- Some version of conda, we recommend the miniconda distribution.

 You can use the next commands to install miniconda on a linux computer: